wessport/Langmuir-Shiny-App/README.md

 <img src="https://dl.dropboxusercontent.com/s/9yeu4ptp606mi3i/Screen%20Shot%202016-07-11%20at%202.28.02%20PM.png?dl=0" alt="IMAGE 3" style="width:128px;height:128px;">
 <br>
 <br>
-<br> You may then select between 5 separate tab panels that provide you with various information
+<br> You may then select between 5 separate tab panels that provide you with various information.
-  <h5>Tab Panels:</h5>
+  <h3>Tab Panels:</h3>
   <ul>
   <li>Residuals of Fit<ul>
     <br> This tab presents the user with a plot of the residuals of the fit of their sorption data to the Langmuir equation i.e. how well does the curve fit the observed data.
 This is useful for illustrating which data points are ill-conforming.